a8e/ae.team/content/services/devops.md

 drive greater efficiencies within and across your business units.

-We'll create the tools your teams want, but didnt know they need, to help them work more quickly, efficiently, and intelligently, and reduce human error.
+We'll create the tools your teams want, but didnt know they need, to help them work more quickly, efficiently, and intelligently, while significantly reducing human error.